Brain Injury Rehabilitation

 - Support groups, counseling, designated education classes and individualized training to prepare families and caregivers

-Recovery from brain injury does not end when a patient is discharged from the inpatient program.
+Recovery from brain injury does not end when a patient is transitioned from the inpatient program.
 Rather, recovery continues long after the return home.

 The Brain Injury Research Center at TIRR Memorial Hermann is funded by multiple grants from the National Institute on Disability and Rehabilitation Research and is designated as a Rehabilitation Research and Training Center on Community Integration of Persons with Traumatic Brain Injury.